kiefercuevas/CShauto/README.md

 Object to excel rows
 ---
-We can also use object to convert into valid excel rows
+You can also use object to convert into valid excel rows
 ```C#
 Excel file = new Excel();